 Brooklyn artist Zaria Forman brings astonishing hyperrealism to this collection of stunning landscape drawings.
 Each one is rendered in pastel, a feat unto its own given the tempermental nature of the medium.
 Pastels require a high degree of discipline because it’s far too easy to smudge or oversaturate the surface, and blending tones is a delicate balancing act which only becomes more tenuous the bigger your canvas is.

 Zaria proves more than capable in this regard, putting a photo finish on brooding arctic landscapes or tempestuous tropical seas.
 Her clear fixation on water as a primordial element is very apparent, and a common talking point when she is interviewed:

 “I think most human beings are drawn towards water in one way or another.
 It makes up more than 75% of our bodies, and covers most of the Earth’s surface.
 We need water to survive, but we also gravitate toward its beauty — the respite, shimmer, and movement it adds to a landscape.”

-"Water provides me with an endless amount of inspiration as it constantly changes, taking on new forms from one moment to next.
-There will always be more for me to learn about the methods with which water can be conveyed in pastel, and I enjoy that never-ending challenge."All images and video courtesy of Zaria Forman.
+“Water provides me with an endless amount of inspiration as it constantly changes, taking on new forms from one moment to next.
+There will always be more for me to learn about the methods with which water can be conveyed in pastel, and I enjoy that never-ending challenge.”All images courtesy of Zaria Forman